-Dal (also spelled dhal or daal) translates to "lentil" but most understand it to be a thick soupy curry made with lentils.
-This Indian red lentil dal is ready in around 40-minutes from start to finish including the roasted eggplant.
+Today we are using our red lentils to create a thick and creamy Indian Dahl ready in around 40-minutes from start to finish including a roasted eggplant topping.
 It is made deliciously flavourful with a tarka or tadka.

 What is Tarka or Tadka?